zhangzheheng12345/Lightest/README.md

 Have a look at `test.cpp`.
 It simply shows how to use tests, assertion macros, timer macros, configuring macros and logging macros.

+Just use CMake to build the project.
+Then run it.
 The output of the example should be like this below:

 ```
 [Begin ] TestOutputMacros